canjs/can-reflect/can-reflect.md

 @type {Object} The `can-reflect` package exports an object with methods used to perform operations and read information on unknown data types.
-For example the sets the `name` property on some type of map:
+For example, `setKeyValue` sets the `name` property on some type of map:

 ```js
 import canReflect from "can-reflect";